Less Typing

 Changing Text

-Command Description
+Command | Description |

-Ctrl-d Delete the character at the point.
+Delete the character at the point. |

-Ctrl-t Transpose characters.
-Exchange the character at the point with the character preceding it.
+Transpose characters.
+Exchange the character at the point with the character preceding it. |

-Alt-t Transpose words.
-Exchange the word at the point with the word preceding it.
+Transpose words.
+Exchange the word at the point with the word preceding it. |

-Alt-u Change the current word to uppercase.
+Change the current word to uppercase. |

-Alt-l Change the current word to lowercase.
+Change the current word to lowercase. |

-Alt-c Capitalize the current word.
+Capitalize the current word. |

 Cutting and Pasting

-As with vim, cutting and pasting in readline are referred to as “killing” and “yanking.”
+, cutting and pasting in readline are referred to as “killing” and “yanking.”
 The clipboard is called the kill-ring and is implemented as a circular buffer.
 This means that it contains multiple entries (i.e., each kill adds a new entry).
 The latest entry is referred to as the “top” entry.
 It is possible to “rotate” the kill-ring to bring the previous entry to the top and delete the latest entry.
 However, this feature is rarely used.

 Mostly, the kill commands are used to simply delete text rather than save it for later yanking.

-Command Description
+Command | Description |

-Alt-d Kill from the point to the end of the current word.
-If the point is located in whitespace, kill to the end of the next word.
+Kill from the point to the end of the current word.
+If the point is located in whitespace, kill to the end of the next word. |

-Alt-Backspace Kill the word before the point.
+Kill the word before the point. |

-Ctrl-k Kill from the point to end of line.
+Kill from the point to end of line. |

-Ctrl-u Kill from the point to the beginning of the line.
+Kill from the point to the beginning of the line. |

-Ctrl-y Yank the “top” entry from the kill-ring.
+Yank the “top” entry from the kill-ring. |

-Alt-y Rotate the kill-ring and yank the new “top” entry.
+Rotate the kill-ring and yank the new “top” entry. |

 Editing in Action

-In Chapter 4 of TLCL, we considered the danger of using a wildcard with the rm command.
-It was suggested that we first test the wildcard with the ls command to see the result of the expansion.
+command to see the result of the expansion.
 We then recall the command from the history and edit the line to replace the “ls” with “rm”.
 So, how do we perform this simple edit?

-First, the beginner’s way: we recall the command with the up arrow, use the left arrow repeatedly to move the cursor to the space between the “ls” and the wildcard, backspace twice, then type “rm” and Enter.
+First, the beginner’s way: we recall the command with the up arrow, use the left arrow repeatedly to move the cursor to the space between the “ls” and the wildcard, backspace twice, then type “rm” and Enter

 That’s a lot of keystrokes.

-Next, the tough-guy’s way: we recall the command with the up arrow, type Ctrl-a to jump to the beginning of the line, type Alt-d to kill the current word (the “ls”), type “rm” and Enter.
+Next, the tough-guy’s way: we recall the command with the up arrow, type Ctrl-a

 That’s better.

-Finally, the super-tough-guy’s way: type “rm” then Alt-. to recall the last argument (the wildcard) from the previous command, then Enter.
+to recall the last argument (the wildcard) from the previous command, then Enter

 Wow.